eromawyn/mql4compat/README.md

    InitMQL4Env();
 ```

 Using define for Bars would also affect the Bars function.
-If you know of any trick which would allow to redefine it while keeping the Bars() function available, keep free to send a patch.
+If you know of any trick which would allow to redefine it while keeping the Bars() function available, feel free to send a patch.

 ## Changelog